manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

     greetTwoPeople(greetFriendly, "Jane", "John");

-This example consists of two functions, *greet* and *greetTwoPeople*.
-The interesting thing is how *greetTwoPeople* uses *greet*, but in a special way.
+This example consists of two functions, *greetFriendly* and *greetTwoPeople*.
+The interesting thing is how *greetTwoPeople* uses *greetFriendly*, but in a special way.
 Instead of calling *greet* directly, the *greetTwoPeople* function expects that we pass a function as its first parameter.

-Super-important detail:
+Super-important detail: note how on the last line, *greetFriendly* is *passed*, not called!
+Contrast this with the following:

+    greetTwoPeople(greetFriendly(), "Jane", "John");

+This would be wrong, because by adding the parentheses to *greetFriendly*, we call and therefore execute it, instead of passing it to *greetTwoPeople* for further use.

+By passing *greetFriendly* into *greetTwoPeople* under the parameter name *greetFunc*, we make *greetFriendly* available to *greetTwoPeople*, just like we make the value *"Jane"* available to *greetTwoPeople* under the parameter name *nameOne*.

+This shows how functions are just another type of value in JavaScript that can be passed around as needed.

+If functions are just another kind of value - do we need to declare them with a name?
+After all, we can simply pass the string value "Jane" where required, without the need to declare a variable with that value first.

+And indeed, we can create function values on-the-go the very same way:

+    greetTwoPeople((name) => console.log("Hi " + name), "Jane", "John");

+If you are not used to this kind of code, it's a bit hard to read, admittedly.
+That's because we do an inline declaration of the function we pass as *greetFunc*, and it's easy to get lost as to what is part of this function declaration and the rest of the function call to *greetTwoPeople*.
+It helps to spread the function call over several lines:

+    greetTwoPeople(
+        (name) => console.log("Hi " + name),
+        "Jane",
+        "John"
+    );

 We've already learned about consts, value assignment,